stephaniemagdic/rancid-tomatillos/README.md

 + [Reflections & Wins](#reflections-and-wins)

 ## Overview
 +  This project was an exercise in building an app from scratch utilizing the React framework to display movie data from multiple APIs.
 This app allows users to view a selection of movies from an API, as well as click on any of the movie cards to view that movie's details.
-Users are also able to add any movie from the API into their favorites, which is posted to an Express server backend.
+Users are also able to add any movie from the API into their favorites, which is posted to our node server backend [here](https://github.com/stephaniemagdic/rancid-tomatillos-api).

 ## Examples